-- 12.1.
-Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student has turned in 80% of the points possible (in other words, usually everything but the final exam).
-If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away. - 12.2.
-Completion of an incomplete (I) grade will require additional work from you.
-You won't simply have an opportunity to do the work late; you'll do more, possibly a lot more. - 12.3.
-I do not know any instructors who are fans of incompletes.
+12.1.
+Incomplete (I) grades will be granted only in emergency cases (usually only for a death in the family, major illness or injury, or birth of your child), and if the student is passing the course at the time of the request.
+If you are having any difficulty that might prevent you completing the coursework, please don't wait until the end of the term; let me know right away.